THE PROBLEM: Limiting endangered species "recovery" to "historic range" is a form of climate denial

 "An Assessment of Invasion Risk from Assisted Migration" by Jillian M. Mueller and Jessica J. Hellmann, Conservation Biology, 28 June 2007.

 Although the revised plan does not specifically call for a pilot project, it doesn't prohibit team members from initiating one.
 We at Torreya Guardians have done the work to pinpoint the existing Torreyas found in North Carolina and are happy to share that information with those working in accordance with the ESA.
-In addition to visiting the existing mature specimens that private individuals planted decades ago, we keep excellent records of the nearly 50 seedlings planted on a total of three mountain properties, beginning in 2008.
+In addition to visiting the existing mature specimens that private individuals planted nearly a century ago, we keep excellent records of our own plantings that began in earnest in 2008.
 Meanwhile, Atlanta Botanical Garden has an abundance of healthy little seedlings with nowhere, really, to go.
 (See for example, a photo-essay of a site visit Torreya Guardians made to Atlanta Botanical Garden to learn best how to propagate and nurture this species.)

 So let us all combine our efforts to officially begin a multi-location and multi-phase pilot project for testing assisted migration of T. taxifolia.
-And let us do so in ways that demonstrate the positive benefits (both in data acquisition and economic efficiency) of having paid professionals include (and help direct), wherever possible, the volunteer efforts of citizen naturalists.
+And let us do so in ways that demonstrate the positive benefits (both in data acquisition and economic efficiency) of having paid professionals and volunteer citizen naturalists combine their energy and assets.